zapier/visual-builder/docs/_publish/launch-process/zap-templates.md

 > **Note**: Do not enter plain text into an action form field unless _every_ user of this Zap Template would want the text included in the action.

-Zapier then shows a `Test action` pan, similar to what users see when setting up Zaps.
+Zapier then shows a `Test action` pane, similar to what users see when setting up Zaps.
 You won't be able to test your action steps when building a Zap template.
 The `Test action` pane will default to showing a successful test.

 ![Finish Zap Template Action](https://cdn.zappy.app/6e87adbfde77b00ae144b487c4185c20.png)